-The Company's primary focus is the permitting of the Imperial Project and the exploration of the Long Valley, FG and Gold Creek Projects.
+The Company's primary focus is the exploration and development of the Imperial and Long Valley Projects.
 In addition to the exploration at these Properties, the Company may evaluate other prospects worthy of exploration and development.
 The ability of the Company to do so is contingent upon its ongoing ability to raise the risk capital necessary to advance such prospects.